yl554/GDP_EconomicFreedomIndex/04-final-writeup/final-writeup.md

     ##      hist
     ##  ▇▁▁▁▁▁▁▁

-`Population` represents the number of individuals living in a country.
-The distribution of population is unimodal and right-skewed.
-Because there are two influential points in “population”, we will plot another graph of population without these two points below.
+From this histogram of population without outliers, the distribution of population is unimodal and right-skewed.

-    ## Skim summary statistics
-    ##  n obs: 173
-    ##  n variables: 1
-    ##
-    ## ── Variable type:numeric ────────────────────────────────────────────────────────────────────────────────
-    ##    variable missing complete   n  mean     sd  p0 p25 p50  p75   p100
-    ##  Population       0      173 173 42.16 149.89 0.1 2.9 9.5 31.4 1390.1
-    ##      hist
-    ##  ▇▁▁▁▁▁▁▁

-The distribution of population is unimodal and right-skewed.
-The mode of the distribution is around 1 million.
-Since the median and IQR are more robust to skewing, we report them instead as a measures of center and spread.
 The median is 9.15 and the IQR is 26.85.
-Additionally, when conducting our analysis, we may need to apply a log-transform to make the distribution of the variable more normal; based on a pairs plot, population has a logarithmic relationship with logGDP and thus we will apply a logarithmic transform to population below.
+Based on the subsequent pairs plot, population has a logarithmic relationship with logGDP and thus we will apply a logarithmic transform to population below.

     ## Skim summary statistics
     ##  n obs: 173